To More Inquiry

 Where to stay in Delhi

-Delhi is having a huge variety of accommodation to choose from, there are many decent 1 star and 2-star hotels that fulfill the basic needs of the guests.
-In places like Kalkaji, Chattarpur Enclave, East of Kailas, New Friends colony, and Greater Kailash enclave-1 you will generally find these categories of hotels.
-Delhi is also having many luxurious properties from 3 stars to 4-star hotels in places like Rohini, near Delhi Airport, New Delhi, Saket, Mayur Vihar, Connaught Place, IP Extension, Shahdara, Lajpat Nagar, Nehru Place, Airport Highway etc. If you want your trip to be a memorable one and also enjoy the luxury of Delhi you can visit these places which are among the most visited places in Delhi.
+Delhi is having a huge variety of accommodations to choose from, many decent 1-star and 2-star hotels fulfill the basic needs of the guests.
+In places like Kalkaji, Chattarpur Enclave, East of Kailas, New Friends Colony, and Greater Kailash enclave-1 you will generally find these categories of hotels.
+Delhi also having many luxurious properties from 3 stars to 4-star hotels in places like Rohini, near Delhi Airport, New Delhi, Saket, Mayur Vihar, Connaught Place, IP Extension, Shahdara, Lajpat Nagar, Nehru Place, Airport Highway, etc. If you want your trip to be a memorable one and also enjoy the luxury of Delhi you can visit these places which are among the most visited places in Delhi.

 How to reach Delhi